kevinlu4588/ML_Sandbox/README.md

-## Working through the fundamentals of Nachine Learning and Artificial Intelligence through NEU coursework and personal experiments
+## Working through the fundamentals of Machine Learning and Artificial Intelligence through NEU coursework and personal experiments

 | Category               | Topics                                                                                                              |
 |------------------------|---------------------------------------------------------------------------------------------------------------------|